A collection of characters, stories, and other elements

 As an engineering manager, Jan had the influence and authority to enhance the day-to-day experiences of engineers on and off their team.
 They also collaborated with other engineering managers to improve hiring practices.
 As a result, their company gained a reputation for being an excellent place to work, and they were better able to hire and retain top talent.

-Maria, Theo, and Jan followed different paths in their careers.
+Maria, Theo, and Jan followed different software engineer career paths.
 But they all succeeded by increasing the magnitude and scope of their impact.

 So what will your path look like?
 Think about what brought you to tech and what drives you.
 Identify your superpower.
 Then use these to guide your professional growth and steer you on your own path toward ever increasing impact.